AI Trail Analysis

 Safety tips⌄

-- Watch your footing constantly due to rocks
+- Watch footing constantly

-- Carry enough water and snacks
+- Carry enough water and food

-- Be aware of snake presence
+- Be aware of wildlife

 Regulations⌄

-- Leave No Trace principles
+- Leave No Trace principles (pack it in, pack it out)

 - Stay on marked trail

-- No fires
+- No fires (unless in designated areas)

 Nearby amenities⌄

-- Parking at both ends
+- Parking (at both ends)